 Ultimately, I know someone will be dissatisfied, but no proxy name I could use will satisfy everyone, and I do want to make it clear that this is an alternate world.

-(The Programming Language Forth will get some mention in the third book of the trilogy, by the way.)
+(The Programming Language Forth will get some mention along the way.)

 ‡For the curious, this novel is essentially an edited extract of The First Draft of Economics 101, a Novel, and is named in a similar pattern.
 Perhaps you will understand that I plan it to be the first of a trilogy.